ksymtypes − a tool to work with Linux−kernel symtypes files

 Output version information and exit.

-ksymtypes consolidate [CONSOLIDATE−OPTION...]
+ksymtypes consolidate -o FILE [CONSOLIDATE−OPTION]...
 PATH

 Available